 - Any other allegation of a violation of the Conduct Code will be handled pursuant to the applicable academic unit's process.
 When all the complainant(s) and respondent(s) are enrolled in a single academic unit, the complaint shall be subject to the conduct process of that unit.
 When only one student is accused and the complainant(s) and the respondent are enrolled in more than one academic unit, the complaint shall be subject to the conduct process of the academic unit in which the respondent is enrolled.
-Following are the academic units: College of Liberal Arts, School of Law, School of Education, School of Business, and Graduate Liberal Studies Program.
+Following are the academic units: College of Liberal Arts, School of Education, School of Business, and Graduate Liberal Studies Program.

 - In the event of any alleged violation which does not fall within one of the above categories or which falls in one or more categories or if there is more than one respondent and they are enrolled in different academic units, the Dean of Students in Student Affairs, in consultation with the appropriate academic dean(s), shall decide which process shall be used.
 The Dean of Students decision is final.
 Normally, a complaint about a particular factual allegation shall be the subject of a complaint under one and only one Hamline University disciplinary procedure and shall not be pursued under any other disciplinary procedure.